 It is difficult to deny the sheer force that has catapulted Off-White to the forefront of the minds of young, hip, fashion-focused consumers.
 Much has been made of Virgil Abloh, the mastermind behind the Milan-based brand, in the press since he launched Off-White in 2014 after garnering fans with his (now-defunct) streetwear brand, Pyrex Vision.
-There is no shortage of lengthy articles devoted to both ventures, and to Abloh, himself, particularly given his ability to step out of the shadow of early creative partner Kanye West, and thrive in ways that West has been unable to – namely, putting forth industry-accepted fashion.
+There is no shortage of lengthy articles devoted to both ventures, and to Virgil Abloh, himself, particularly given his ability to step out of the shadow of early creative partner Kanye West, and climb to the top of the luxury goods industry.

 Our focus is not on the rise of the Off-White brand, though, or on Abloh’s footprint in the worlds of streetwear and high fashion.
 It is, instead, on Abloh’s use of existing graphics to build a brand that resonates with consumers, and whether he will be able to rely on trademark protection in connection with those very graphics.